 On 6 February the Reverend Francis Owen was informed by a messenger from Dingane that he intended to kill the Retief-party but that the missionaries will come to no harm.
 Before Owen could warn Retief, he and his household witnessed the events from a distance.
 He described what he saw and felt that same day in his dairy, being the only white witness of the massacre.

 This publication consists of Owen’s dairy that was sent in instalments to the headquarters of the Church Missionary Society in London.
-It starts on 2 March 1837 when he and his wife and sister arrived in Table Bay and ends in November 1854 when sailed from Cape Town back to their home country.
+It starts on 2 March 1837 when he and his wife and sister arrived in Table Bay and ends in November 1854 when they sailed from Cape Town back to their home country.
 They settled at Dingane’s kraal in October 1837 to establish his mission station and remained there until 11 February 1838 when they moved to Port Natal (today’s Durban).
 His contact with Dingane continued while in Port Natal until he left in May 1839.
 Without any doubt Owen wrote one of the best-known descriptions of life in Dingane’s kraal.

 After he left Port Natal, Owen remained in South Africa until 1854 while continuing to do work for his missionary society in other parts of South Africa as well as in Bechuanaland (today’s Botswana).
 Now, the first time, his dairy has been published in full except for the Bechuanaland section ‘which had been rewritten to include the history but to exclude the theology’.